MaynardMiner/SWARM/config/oc/README.md

 etc.

 Note: I cannot guarantee that oc will work on all cards.
 Currently linux oc doesn't support Vega cards.
 Fix is coming soon.
+However using HiveOS to handle OC is a great current alternative.

 ```
 "default_NVIDIA1": {